 SOC 319.
 Sociology of Sexualities (3).

-General education advanced issues and perspectives course.
+General education social and behavioral sciences advanced issues and perspectives course.
 Course goal is to encourage students to use a sociological perspective to view all areas of sexuality.
 A sociological perspective of sexuality examines how sexual desires, identities, relationships, and practices are socially and culturally constructed and enforced.
 Such a course works to dispel myths about sexuality and uncovers the complexity of sexuality.
 Investigates cultural variations in sexual practices and understandings of sexuality and explores how cultural values and beliefs about sexuality shape individual desires, relationships, and well-being.
 Explores how sexuality influences and is influenced by other identities, including race and ethnicity, gender, socioeconomic status, age, and religion.
 Identifies how “normative” sexual identities are enforced in schools, families, workplaces and in the media.
 Course includes diversity content.